Lab 10: Accessibility

 }

-However, now keyboard users have no way to know which wedge they have currently focused, which is a terrible user experience.
+However, now keyboard users have no way to know which bar they have currently focused, which is a terrible user experience.
 Never, ever remove the browser’s default focus styles without providing alternative focus styles.
-Often extending :hover styles to cover :focus-visible as well is a good start.
-So let’s extend our previous :hover effect to keyboard users as well:
+To make focus clearer, we can use a dotted outline for the focused bar, and still dim non-focused bars:

-If you try out the keyboard interaction now, you will notice that we are getting a visible indication of focus, and that the unwieldy default focus ring is no longer visible.
+If you try out the keyboard interaction now, you will notice that we are getting a visible indication of focus.
 Yay! 🎉

 As you start applying ARIA attributes like aria-label, aria-labelledby, and aria-describedby, you might find yourself wondering—what’s the difference between them, and when should you use each?